Marcel-OSFT/CryptoPortfolioTracker/README.md

 <!-- markdownlint-disable -->

-# Crypto Portfolio Tracker, a great overview of al your crypto HODL positions
+# Crypto Portfolio Tracker, a great overview of all your crypto HODL positions

 ## Description
 Those who are actively working on a crypto HODL or Swing portfolio or get the feeling at some point that they don't have a good view anymore where they have stored certain crypto coins.
 This is when they start using an excel-sheet to keep track of it.
 Or at least try to keep track of it.